ricsanfre/pi-cluster/docs/_docs/elasticsearch.md

                   port:
                     number: 9200
   ```

+  {{site.data.alerts.note}}

+  Substitute variables in the above yaml (`${var}`) file before deploying manifest.
+  -   Substitute `${CLUSTER_DOMAIN}` with the domain used in the cluster.
+For example: `homelab.ricsanfre.com`.

-  ingress NGINX exposes elasticsearch server as `elasticsearch.picluster.ricsanfre.com` virtual host, routing rules are configured for redirecting all incoming HTTP traffic to HTTPS and TLS is enabled using a certificate generated by Cert-manager.
+  Ingress Controller NGINX exposes elasticsearch server as `elasticsearch.${CLUSTER_DOMAIN}` virtual host, routing rules are configured for redirecting all incoming HTTP traffic to HTTPS and TLS is enabled using a certificate generated by Cert-manager.

-  See [Ingress NGINX configuration document](/docs/nginx/) for furher details.
+  See ["Ingress NGINX Controller - Ingress Resources Configuration"](/docs/nginx/#ingress-resources-configuration) for furher details.

+  ExternalDNS will automatically create a DNS entry mapped to Load Balancer IP assigned to Ingress Controller, making fluentd service available at `elasticsearch.{$CLUSTER_DOMAIN}` port 24224.
+Further details in ["External DNS - Use External DNS"](/docs/kube-dns/#use-external-dns)

+  {{site.data.alerts.end}}

 - Step 2: Apply manifest